NuxiiGit/nuxiigit.github.io/component/projects/md/dot-edit.md

 An educational graph theory application for computing common relation operations and graph traversals.
-A monadic recursive descent parser was created to enable graphs encoded in the Graphviz DOT script to be used with the application.
+A monadic recursive descent parser was written so that graphs encoded in the Graphviz DOT script to be imported and exported using the application.

 Consider the following graph in a file named `graph.dot`
 ```text